pkra/peterkrautzberger.org/_posts/2010/2010-06-11-blast-2010-chalk-slides.md

 permalink: 0025/
 ---

-The organizers of [BLAST 2010](http://euclid.colorado.edu/~kasterma/blast/index.php) asked the speakers to upload or give a link to the slides of their talk.
+The organizers of [BLAST 2010 [Wayback Machine]](https://web.archive.org/web/20100612014546/http://euclid.colorado.edu/~kasterma/blast/) asked the speakers to upload or give a link to the slides of their talk.
 Since I gave a chalk talk at the blackboard I had no slides.
 So instead of slides let me give a short recollection of my talk here.

 ## The semigroup $\mathbb{F}$.